yayinternet/cs193x-course/homework/hw4-musicbox-milestones.md

 Here is a sample query: [hot+chocolate](https://api.giphy.com/v1/gifs/search?q=hot%20chocolate&api_key=dc6zaTOxFJmzC&limit=25&rating=g) / [indented](https://gist.github.com/vrk/3dd93294a4a53970013dbc23ae7008b9)

-- The Giphy API has the following format:
+- The Giphy API result has the following format:
   - The `data` field is an array of objects, where each object represents a gif.
   - Each object has an `images` property, which is another object that contains several versions of the gif such as `original`, `downsized`, etc. ([rendering options](https://github.com/giphy/Giphyapi#rendition-guide))
   - Use the `downsized` version of the image.
 The `url` property on the `downsized` object has the URL for the gif.
 - Example: `const gifUrl = json.data[i].images.downsized.url;`

+At this point, submitting the Menu form should correctly query the Giphy API, store the necessary gif URLs, show the Music screen, and display one random gif.
+However, there is no audio (yet), and the gif doesn't change (yet).

+<video src="videos/hw4-milestones-gifs.mov" controls autoplay loop></video>

 </section>